ISDuBA/ISDuBA/docs/isdubad-config.md

 - `keycloak_client_id`: The public client identifier.
 Defaults to `"auth"`.
 - `update_interval`: Specifies how often the token should be renewed.
 Defaults to `"5m"`.
 - `idle_timeout`: When the user should be logged out after inactivity.
 Defaults to `"30m"`.

-### <a name="section_forwarder"></a> Section `[forwarder]` Forwarder configuration

-On how to configure the forwarder, [read the dedicated forwarder documentation](./forwarder.md)

-#### Section `[[forwarder.target]]` Forwarder target configuration

-Only documents that are successfully imported into the database are forwarded.
-Documents that are discarded because of failed validation are not forwarded.

-- `automatic`: Specifies if the target automatically receives new documents.
-If disabled the target only receives documents on manual forwarding.
-- `url`: The URL of the forward target.
-- `name`: The name of target.
-This value will be displayed on manual forwarding the document.
-- `publisher`: Specifies the publisher of the documents that need to be forwarded.
-- `header`: List all headers that are sent to the target.
-The format is `key:value`.
-- `private_cert`: The location of the private client certificate.
-- `public_cert`: The location of the public client certificate.
-- `timeout`: Sets the http client timeout.
-Set this value if the network is unstable.

 ### <a name="section_aggregators"></a> Section `[aggregators]` Aggregators configuration